semrush/intergalactic/website/docs/table-group/table/table-code.md

 Our library has two components for tables:

 - `Table` component is the old one.
-- `DataTable` component is completely new and based on `CSS-flex` technology and does not use native tables.
+- `DataTable` component is completely new and based on `CSS-flex` technology and doesn't use native tables.

 **We recommend you to use `DataTable` component 😉**